How to Enable or Disable Hide Badges on Taskbar Apps with Focus Session in Windows 11

 Summary

 Managing taskbar badges during Focus Sessions is a great way to boost productivity.
-You can easily toggle this via the Settings menu, or use advanced tools like the Registry Editor and PowerShell for more control.
+You can flip this setting on or off in the Settings menu, or get more granular control with tools like the Registry Editor and PowerShell.
 By hiding these distractions, you create a cleaner digital workspace.

 Does disabling badges during a Focus Session affect all apps?